May we have a rational discussion please? I'm sorry Glenn, Sean, and yes you, Rush...I'm going to have to ask you to leave.

 Here is where I find myself even more confused.
 They feel strongly (obviously) that Government doesn't have a place in our piggybanks but they do feel that the Government has the right to (and should) rule over a woman's body or the personal relationship between two consenting adults.
 I don't understand.
 My tax dollars are now being spent on my country, to make our society stronger, better, and more viable for the future rather then being wasted on an illegal war (FYI, more money will be spent on the "War on Terror", than President Obama is spending now to get our country back on track).
 I, as an American citizen, am getting something for my money.
 And it is not taxes that are causing the bankruptcies and foreclosures and floundering economy.
 It is an ideology that is driven by selfishness, greed, and entitlement.
 Health Care companies denying coverage for people who need it, banks being misleading to borrowers, the ever rising costs of a college education.
 THAT is the problem which our President is AWARE of and is trying to fix in the best way that he and his administration see fit.
 He wants every American to have the opportunity to prosper while our last "leader" was content to just watch the wealthy swim in their gold coins like Scrooge McDuck.

 A lot of Republicans think that the vast majority of our tax dollars go to support the Well fare Queens (because only women are on well fare) who just sit around and do nothing and have not a care in the world as they live off the hard work of others.
 While this is untrue (our Defense recieves the most of our tax dollars) are there people out there who do abuse the system?
 Of course.
 There always will be.
 But there are far more people who really need the help that is being provided and are doing everything they can to make their lives and the lives of those around them, better.
 Single moms trying to raise their kids to have a better future while working two or three jobs, people who are disabled and would give anything to be able to work again, elderly people who have no family to help care for them.
 Are you gong to deny aide to your fellow Americans because a very small handful are being idiots?
 Do you know who else abuses the system?
 The very people that President Obama IS taxing ( 3% more...yup, that's right, their taxes are going up by 3%), the wealthy that pull out all the stops to avoid paying up to the Government, with off shore accounts (but if an immigrant sends money out of the United States to his starving family in another country, he's a terrible waste of space), blatant tax evasion, etc. And you do realize that President Obama falls under the small bracket of people that will have to pay a tad more in taxes right?
 As do the very Liberal Hollywoodians.
 They're not complaining.
 Why?
 They know the only outcome of such an expenditure will better their country and will have no negative impact on their own standards of living.
+Another twist of irony is that the economists who are unhappy with President Obama's economic plan, are upset because they think he isn't spending enough and that there needs to be even more government regulation of the banks.

 Remember the good ole days when we protested loss of life instead of "loss" of money?
 Remember when speaking against the President was nothing short of treason?
 Remember when we just called for Bush's impeachment for actually committing war crimes?
 None of the protesters at the Tea Parties seemed to be around and whipped into a frenzy when W took a national surplus and turned it into national debt and also allowed the positions of the President and Vice President to be above the law.
 And in the end, what were the Tea...people really protesting?
 They were protesting President Obama himself.
 In the almost three months that he has been in office, could anyone please name one radical change from President Obama himself, that has happened that has directly influenced their personal freedoms and way of life in a negative way?
 And how do people feel about the fact that President Obama, in these lone three months in office, has received more known death threats than any other president during their entire terms?